pienisieni/pienisieni.github.io/about.md

 permalink: /about/
 ---

 Hello people.
 I'm currently staying at the hot and, just nice San Diego, California.
-If feeling lonely, send my snail mail at:
+If feeling lonely, send me snail mail at:

 4379 30th St #4
 San Diego, CA 92104